atzin-escandia/dynamic-angular-grid-factory/README.md

 Contributions are welcome!
 If you encounter any issues or have ideas for enhancements, please open an issue or submit a pull request.

-Find this project useful? 🌱 &nbsp;
+Love this Dynamic Grid? 🌱 &nbsp;
 <a href="https://github.com/atzin-escandia" target="_blank" rel="noopener">
 Consider giving the repository a star.✨
 </a>